 This bill amends Sections 34-1811 and 34-1813 of the Idaho Code to revise the voting thresholds for statewide initiative petitions and to make technical corrections.
 Specifically, it changes the requirement for a measure to be adopted from an "affirmative majority" to "at least sixty percent (60%)" of the aggregate number of votes cast for initiatives, while maintaining the requirement for an affirmative majority for referendums.
-Additionally, the bill clarifies the procedures for counting and canvassing votes for initiatives and referendums, ensuring that the votes are returned on separate abstract sheets and that the governor issues a proclamation regarding the results.
+Additionally, the bill clarifies the procedures for counting and canvassing votes for initiatives and referendums, ensuring that the results are reported separately and that the governor issues a proclamation regarding the approval of these measures.

-Furthermore, the bill removes obsolete language and updates the effective date provisions for initiatives and referendums.
-It specifies that if no effective date is provided, the initiative or referendum will take effect from the date of the governor's proclamation.
-The bill also allows for city or county initiatives to have an effective date that may be earlier than July 1 of the following year, contingent upon the mayor's or county commissioners' proclamations.
-An emergency clause is included, making the act effective immediately upon passage and approval.
+The bill also removes obsolete language and makes adjustments to the effective dates of initiatives and referendums.
+It specifies that if no effective date is provided in the initiative or referendum, it will take effect from the date of the governor's proclamation.
+Furthermore, it allows for city or county initiatives to have an effective date that may be earlier than July 1 of the following year, contingent upon the mayor's or county commissioners' proclamations.
+The bill declares an emergency, allowing it to take effect immediately upon passage and approval.

 Statutes affected: Bill Text: 34-1811, 34-1813